Three forty-six

 Read

-Six indoor heat pumps, three compressors, real bills under one hundred and twenty dollars a month, and a carbon-neutral path.
+Six indoor heat pumps, three outdoor compressors, multi-zone control, and a carbon-neutral path on green power.

 Read

-What it costs to run, and what redirected energy savings do to a 25-year mortgage.
-Roughly $60,000 in interest avoided.
+What it costs to run, and what redirected energy-plus-maintenance savings do to a 25-year mortgage.
+Roughly $47k–$72k in interest avoided, depending on energy use.

 ReadInside.